 3. Provide flexible options to collect past-due accounts

 Past-due customers don't intentionally try to be late on payments, so concessions need to be offered to help them through this holiday season to make the experience as friendly as possible.
 Flexible offerings can include deferring a required payment or moving a payment or two to next year.
 Because deferrals from the beginning of the pandemic have ended, that doesn't mean customers are no longer struggling; it's likely the opposite.
-When you reach out to them, let them know you're thinking of them during this difficult holiday season and that you're there for them by providing these options.

 4. 2021 will see a rise in past-due customers